-FERPA for Students and Parents:
+FERPA for Students and Parents

 The complete academic record of every current and former student of Manhattanville College is maintained by the Registrar's Office.
 In compliance with the Family Educational Rights and Privacy Act (FERPA), academic information is generally only released after receiving a written or electronic authorization from the student.
 Certain types of student academic and demographic data, classified as Directory Information, may be released at the sole discretion of Manhattanville College without a student's prior consent.
-Any or all items on the Directory Information List may be made available to:

-Directory Information List:
+Directory Information List

 - Student's name

 - Date and place of birth

 - Degrees and awards received (including anticipated graduation date and dean's list)